Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - Make sure there are no uncommitted changes
 - Run `bin/update-version.sh` and provide the new version.
 This will update the versions in `package.json`, `package-lock.json`, and `wpcomsh.php`.
 Make sure there are no other changes.
 Commit these changes and create a PR.
 - Once your PR has been reviewed and approved, “Squash and merge” your PR.
-- Now checkout the latest master branch with `git checkout master` and `git pull`.
+- Now checkout the latest trunk branch with `git checkout trunk` and `git pull`.
 - Tag the release with the command `make tag`.
 - Run the git push command suggested by make tag.
 - Run `bin/create-github-release.sh` to build a new release zip and create a GitHub release.
 This reads the version number to use for the build from `wpcomsh.php`, which is set in the first step.